Protecting Your World

 The type and amount of insulation required will vary depending on the climate zone and building code.

-Open-cell insulation is an insulation product that is more flexible and airtight.
-It can have an R-value between 3.7 and 4 inches.
+Open-cell insulation is a more flexible and airtight insulation product with an R-value between 3.7 and 4 inches.
 Additionally, it is vapor permeable.
-This means that if an assembly gets wet, the foam won’t trap the moisture long-term.
-It will let the assembly dry out.
+This means that if an assembly gets wet, the foam won’t trap the moisture long-term; it will let the assembly dry out.

 On the exterior of a basement wall, only closed-cell insulation should ever be used.
 This is especially true in colder climates where this additional impermeability may be necessary.
 Although spray foam can be used as insulation on exterior basement walls, it should complement a waterproofing system to keep groundwater and rainwater out.